slburson/misc-extensions/README.md

   value of the function being mapped, that says whether to include it in the result.

+- `array` _dims_ &key _element-type_ _initial-element_ _filterp_: Constructs an
+  array containing the results.
+Passes `dims', and `element-type' and `initial-element' if supplied, to `make-array'.
+If the array is multidimensional, fills it in row-major order.

 ### 2.4.
 The Old Syntax

 For most of GMap's existence, it has had a slightly different syntax from that